emmanuelist/superior-agents/defi-yield-agent/README.md

 ## Architecture Overview

+For a detailed explanation of the system architecture, please see the [ARCHITECTURE.md](ARCHITECTURE.md) file.

 ### Frontend Architecture

 The application is built using a modern React stack with TypeScript for type safety and Vite for optimal development experience: